lukegosnellranken/EpsteinLibraryMediaScraper/README.md

 The `validate.js` script finds the valid media URLs (based on `pdf_list.txt`) and archives them into `valid_media.txt`.

+**Input Files:**
+*   `pdf_list.txt`: Contains a list of .pdf links to be validated.

+**Output Files:**
+*   `valid_media.txt`: Contains a list of URLs that have been successfully validated.

 NOTE: Take note of the terminal if the run times out.
 There are instructions for continuing where the run left off.

+A QUIRKY WORKAROUND: Validating every link automatically required some out-of-the-box thinking, as the DOJ site tends to freeze if using more than one worker and times out every 60 or so entries tested.
+The solution?
+Hovering over the area the "I am not a robot" button appears with an auto-clicker program running (https://garyshood.com/rsclient/).
+Voilà!

 **Syntax:**